youkaichao/fast_bpe_tokenizer/README.md

 With a given vocabulary, there might be many different ways to encode the same string.
 For example, if the vocabulary contains "a"/"b"/"ab", then the string "ab" can be tokenized as a single token "ab", or it can be tokenized as two tokens "a" and "b".

 There are two possible ways to resolve such ambiguity:
 - Maximum Prefix Encoding: Choose the first token with max-length ("ab" in this case).
+This leads to fewer tokens, and faster model inference.
 - Maximum Priority Encoding: Choose the first token with max-priority (i.e., the least token id. in this case, the token with max priority is "a").
+This favors frequent tokens, and might lead to better textual understanding, at the cost of more tokens and slower model inference.

 This implementation follows a strict maximum prefix encoding.
 Maximum Priority Encoding can also be easily implemented.